jfcloutier/karma_system/design_notes/som.md

 ### CA to umwelt CAs

-* Predictions - beliefs expected to be held by at least some umwelt CAs
+* Predictions - experiences expected to be held by at least some umwelt CAs
 * Directives - prioritized goals to achieve (the CA receiving the directive is free to choose how)

 ### Unwelt CAs to parent CAs

-* Beliefs domain - what predicates are used to express beliefs, and their value domains (so the parent CAs knows how to compose predictions, irrespective of its causal theory)
+* Experiences domain - what predicates are used to express experiences, and their value domains (so the parent CAs knows how to compose predictions, irrespective of its causal theory)
 * Prediction errors - contradicting received predictions
 * Action reports - whether a directive can be actualized, is ready to actualize or was successful
 * Lifecycle - notifying the parent of being added to, or removed from, its umwelt